 If you are applying for immigration benefits with the U.S. Citizenship and Immigration Services, you will likely receive a biometrics appointment notice from them.
 Although this is a regular part of the immigration process, it can feel overwhelming to not know how to prepare.
 An immigration lawyer with Ybarra Maldonado Law Group can help.
-Our team of professionals is highly-skilled at handling all parts of the immigration process, including the green card interview, the biometrics appointments, and obtaining a permanent resident card.
+Our team of professionals is highly-skilled at handling all parts of the immigration process, including the green card interview questions, the biometrics appointments, and obtaining a permanent resident card.
 If you need help with any part of the process, we’re here for you.
 To schedule an appointment with us, please call 602-910-4040 today.

 What Types of USCIS Applications Require a Biometrics Appointment?

 Not every immigration process requires you to attend a biometrics appointment.
 However, those who apply for some kind of immigration benefit with USCIS will usually need to attend one.
 Common examples include applications for an employment authorization document (work permit), a green card, and naturalization.
 Below, we list some of the immigration application forms that require a biometrics screening.

 - Naturalization applications

 - Adjustment of status or permanent residence applications

 The purpose of biometric screening is partially to conduct a background check on your criminal record and any potential immigration violations.
 Many people who do have a criminal record worry if it will affect their immigration case.
 We recommend working with an attorney if you’re worried that anything will affect your ability to apply for immigration benefits.